OP8

 OP8 is the musical collaboration of the multi-instrumentalist Lisa Germano, Howe Gelb, Joey Burns and John Convertino.
 Joey Burns and John Convertino form the band Calexico together and have both been members of Gelb's Giant Sand.
+Their only album 1997's was Slush, which they toured as a band.
+Although a critical success the album did not perform commercially.